 They also offer a lot of investment choices within their 401k plan.
 For example, they offer Vanguard ETFs commission free.

 There are no setup fees or annual account fees with TD Ameritrade's plan.
 All regular trades within the 401k are subject to their standard commission with is $9.99.
 However, even beyond the Vanguard ETFs, they offer other ETFs commission free as well.

-Learn more about the TD Ameritrade Solo 401k here.
+Learn more about in our TD Ameritrade 2017 Review.

 Comparing The 5 Most Popular Solo 401k Providers

 Now that we've covered the five major "free" solo 401k providers, let's compare them in a chart side-by-side to see how their offerings compare to each other.

 Now you can see why the choice of solo 401k providers is so difficult.
 Each firm has strengths and weaknesses, and the selection depends really on what matters to you.